AlexxIT/XiaomiGateway3/README.md

 - empty - Unknown level, but device may work well
 - 1/2 - The device doesn't work well (they don't show in the table)

+You can change the operation of an existing device or add support for any **Xiaomi Zigbee**, **Xiaomi BLE**, **Xiaomi Mesh** or any **other brand Zigbee** device by writing an [external converter](https://github.com/AlexxIT/XiaomiGateway3/wiki/Converters).

+It is welcomed if you return a working converter to integration.
+You can create an issue or make a pull request.

 <!--supported-->
 ## Supported Gateways